AndrewIrwin/mmab-www/content/opportunities.md

 computational data analysis in macroecology, Bayesian statistics, phytoplankton culturing, biochemical assays, and molecular techniques.

+*If you are interested in joining our lab*, please review the information below.
+Send us a short email describing your research interests and goals and how they connect to the work in our lab.

 # Research opportunity for undergraduate students

 Opportunities are available for enthusiastic undergraduate students